sikaleg/COVID-Deaths-Vaccination-Analysis-using-SQL/README.md

 5. Reusable Views
 - Created the view PercentPopulationVaccinated for easy querying and visualization
 <img width="740" height="316" alt="Screenshot 2026-02-05 133629" src="https://github.com/user-attachments/assets/8b5a8593-1bcc-4a75-a8d6-c3c32eaa9575" />

+## Key Insights
+- Countries with the highest population generally had the highest total deaths, but death percentage varies widely.
+- Vaccination rollout speed and adoption differed significantly across regions.
+- Rolling vaccination metrics reveal the rate of vaccine uptake over time at the country level.
+- Aggregating data by continent provides insight into regional trends and the overall pandemic impact.

+## Conclusion
+This project demonstrates a full end-to-end COVID-19 data analysis workflow using SQL.
+Starting from data cleaning and preprocessing in Excel, the project progresses to advanced SQL queries that calculate key metrics such as total cases, deaths, and vaccination rates.

+By leveraging window functions, aggregations, CTEs, and views, the analysis provides country-level and continent-level insights while ensuring data accuracy through the exclusion of aggregate regions.
+The creation of the PercentPopulationVaccinated view also illustrates how SQL can be used to prepare datasets for visualization and further analysis efficiently.

+Overall, this project highlights strong data wrangling, analytical thinking, and SQL proficiency